lowRISC/ibex-demo-system-labs/lab4.md

 # Lab 4: Adding Custom Instructions to Ibex

 In Lab 3 we saw the difference in performance between the fixed and floating point Mandelbrot implementations, can we get further performance improvements?
-We can add custom RISC-V instructions to use dedicated hardware for computing the Mandelbrot set.
+By adding custom RISC-V instructions, we can create dedicated hardware for computing the Mandelbrot set even more efficiently.
-This lab covers the process of adding such custom instructions, though before we look at how we add them, let's take a quick look at how you calculate a Mandelbrot set.
+This lab covers the process of adding such custom instructions, though before we discuss how to do that, let's first take a quick look at how you calculate a Mandelbrot set.

 ## Drawing the Mandelbrot set

-This is not a mathematics lab, so we're not going into lots of detail here nor does it matter if you don't really understand it, it's just the 'nuts and bolts' of the calculation you need to work with.
+This is not a mathematics lab, so we're not going into lots of detail here nor does it matter if you don't really understand it.
+We're just going to cover the 'nuts and bolts' of the calculation you need to work with, the lowest-level math operations that dominate the runtime of the algorithm.
 Before we can draw the Mandelbrot set, we first need to be able to work with complex numbers.

 ### Complex Number Intro

 A complex number can be written as $a + bi$, where $a$ and $b$ are real numbers and $i = \sqrt{-1}$ is the *imaginary unit*.
+(We call it imaginary because there is no physical way to visualize what $\sqrt{-1}$ is!)
 $a$ is called the *real part*, and $b$ is called the *imaginary part*.

 To add complex numbers, simply sum the real and imaginary parts:

 $$(a + bi) + (c + di) = (a + c) + (b + d)i$$

-To mutiply complex numbers, the components are multiplied by standard algebraic rules:
+To mutiply complex numbers, the components are multiplied by standard algebraic rules (where multiplication distributes over addition):

 $$(a + bi) (c + di) = ac + adi + bci + bdi^2 = (ac - bd) + (ad + bc)i$$

-Noting that $i^2 = -1$.
+Noting that $i^2 = (\sqrt{-1})^2 = -1$.

-Finally, the absolute value $|C|$ of a complex number $C = a + bi$ is defined as:
+Finally, the absolute value $|C|$ of a complex number $C = a + bi$ (you can also think this as the magnitude of a 2D vector in the real and imaginary axis) is defined as:

 $$|C|^2 = a^2 + b^2$$